Wigner function shapelets: Symplectic representation of astronomical images: Practical usage in image analyses

-so a characteristic momentum-space bandwidth may be taken as \( \sigma_p \simeq \kappa_c/2 = \pi D/\lambda_{\rm phys}. \) The corresponding phase--space area is therefore \bae{ \lambdabar \;\equiv\; \sigma_\theta\,\sigma_p \;\simeq\; 0.437\,\pi \;\simeq\; 1.37 \quad (\mathcal{O}(1)), } demonstrating that a diffraction-limited image naturally occupies a phase--space cell of order unity.
+so a characteristic momentum-space bandwidth may be taken as \( \sigma_p \simeq \kappa_c/2 = \pi D/\lambda_{\rm phys}. \) The corresponding phase-space area is , therefore, \bae{ \lambdabar \;\equiv\; \sigma_\theta\,\sigma_p \;\simeq\; 0.437\,\pi \;\simeq\; 1.37 \quad (\mathcal{O}(1)), } demonstrating that a diffraction-limited image naturally occupies a phase-space cell of order unity.
 In real observations, however, other systematics add to the diffraction limits, making the image smoother.
-In what follows, we write down several systematics: \paragraph*{Seeing--limited.} The image is further blurred by atmospheric turbulence for ground-based telescopes, reaching the seeing limit.
-In this case, one should take $\sigma_\theta$ from the measured seeing FWHM and $\sigma_p$ from the empirical modulation transfer function (MTF) half--power or effective support; set $\lambdabar=\sigma_\theta\sigma_p$. \paragraph*{Radio interferometry.} Radio interferometry overcomes the atmospheric seeing limit by observing at long wavelengths and by synthesising an effective aperture from widely separated antennas.
-In this case, however, the measured sky modes are no longer continuous: the interferometer samples the Fourier plane only at discrete baseline vectors, leading to the well-known problem of incomplete $uv$ coverage \citep{2017isra.book.....T,2005ifo..book.....G}.
-For an array with maximum projected baseline $b_{\max}$, the synthesised beam sets the characteristic angular resolution $ \sigma_\theta \sim \lambda_{\rm phys}/{b_{\max}}, $ up to a numerical factor that depends on the detailed baseline distribution and weighting scheme.
-In Fourier space, the sampled visibility function has compact support bounded by the longest baseline, implying a cutoff in angular spatial frequency $ \kappa_c \simeq 2\pi b_{\max}/\lambda_{\rm phys}. $ A representative momentum--space bandwidth may therefore be taken as \( \sigma_p \simeq \kappa_c/2 . \) The resulting phase--space area then satisfies
+In what follows, we write down several systematics: \paragraph*{Seeing-limited.} The image is further blurred by atmospheric turbulence for ground-based telescopes, reaching the seeing limit.
+In this case, one should take $\sigma_\theta$ from the measured seeing FWHM and $\sigma_p$ from the empirical modulation transfer function (MTF) half-power or effective support --- set $\lambdabar=\sigma_\theta\sigma_p$. \paragraph*{Radio interferometry.} Radio interferometry overcomes the atmospheric seeing limit by observing at long wavelengths and by synthesizing an effective aperture from widely separated antennas.
+In this case, however, the measured sky modes are no longer continuous: the interferometer samples the Fourier plane only at discrete baseline vectors, leading to the well-known problem of incomplete $uv$ coverage \citep{2017isra.book.....T}.
+For an array with maximum projected baseline $b_{\max}$, the synthesized beam sets the characteristic angular resolution $ \sigma_\theta \sim \lambda_{\rm phys}/{b_{\max}}, $ up to a numerical factor that depends on the detailed baseline distribution and weighting scheme.
+In Fourier space, the sampled visibility function has compact support bounded by the longest baseline, implying a cutoff in angular spatial frequency $ \kappa_c \simeq 2\pi b_{\max}/\lambda_{\rm phys}. $ A representative momentum-space bandwidth may, therefore, be taken as \( \sigma_p \simeq \kappa_c/2 . \) The resulting phase-space area then satisfies

-indicating that, despite incomplete mode sampling, the synthesised image produced by a radio interferometer occupies a phase--space cell comparable to that of a diffraction-limited optical system.
+indicating that, despite incomplete mode sampling, the synthesized image produced by a radio interferometer occupies a phase-space cell comparable to that of a diffraction-limited optical system.